BrunoDatoMeneses/Transport-Network-and-Baxter/Ligne_transitique_MONTRAC/README.md

 ## Run the tranport network

-11. **If you are using the simulation, ignore this step.
+12. **If you are using the simulation, ignore this step.
 To run the real transport network**

 	- Before executing the following programs, make sure that you have configured all the PLC (Programmable Logic Controller, API in french) using PL7 PRO (see README at ~/ ... /Ligne_transitique_MONTRAC/Documentation/TER Commande d'une ligne transitique MONTRAC 2016/PL7)
 	- in a new terminal, in ~/ ... /Working_Folder_Montrac/ros_ws
-	- $ source devel/setup.bash	(only the first time you open the terminal)
 	- $ rosrun automates connect
 	- in a new terminal, still in ~/ ... /Working_Folder_Montrac/ros_ws
-	- $ source devel/setup.bash	(only the first time you open the terminal)
 	- $ rosrun communication start

 ## Run a command

-12. **DO NOT MAKE THIS STEP IF BOTH THE SIMULATION AND THE REAL TRANSPORT NETWORK ARE RUNNING !!!
+13. **DO NOT MAKE THIS STEP IF BOTH THE SIMULATION AND THE REAL TRANSPORT NETWORK ARE RUNNING !!!
 In a new terminal, in ~/ ... /Working_Folder_Montrac/ros_ws**

-	- $ source devel/setup.bash	(only the first time you open the terminal)
 	- $ rosrun commande run
 	- This will run the command that is in ~/.../Workin_Folder/ros_ws/src/commande, you can choose the command you want to run in ~/ ... /Ligne_transitique_MONTRAC/Documentation/TER Commande d'une ligne transitique MONTRAC 2016/Commandes.